Cassandra1kack/Cassandra-SOC-Lab-/README.md

 - Practical experience with **SIEM tools**
 - Detection of real-world attacks
 - Log analysis across Windows
-- Incident response methodology (detect, analyze, contain, recover)
+- Incident analysis methodology (detect, analyze )
 - Understanding of **MITRE ATT&CK** techniques

-Each project in this repository represents a **complete SOC scenario**, from attack simulation to response and lessons learned.
+Each project in this repository represents a **complete SOC scenario**, from attack simulation to deep analyse and lessons learned.

 ---